 Certain Allergy Medications Can Seriously Impact Your Ability to Drive or Operate Machinery

 Seasonal allergies are once again starting to take off.
-Before you start taking allergy medications, it's important to know that some of them, even when taken properly, can have unexpected side effects that leave you slow to react and unexpectedly drowsy.
+Before you start taking allergy medications, it's important to know that some of them, even when taken properly, can have unexpected side effects that leave you slow to react or unexpectedly drowsy.
 These effects can be worsened when combined with other medications or alcohol.
 So you need to be careful if you plan to drive or operate machinery.

 Antihistamine to the rescue